The coronavirus pandemic is a rapidly changing situation presenting huge scientific, economic, social and personal challenges.

 This decision was taken in the interests of the safety and wellbeing of our community.
+We will review this situation in the coming weeks alongside the latest public health advice.

 The Institute’s reputation is built on our ability to convene and collaborate.
 We are using a suite of online collaboration tools and platforms to continue to facilitate conversation and engagement with colleagues, universities, businesses, the third sector organisations and the public.